LOST-STATS/lost-stats.github.io/Time_Series/Rolling_Regression.md

 p_load(rollRegres,tidyr,dplyr)
 ```

-The data will be manually created where x can be interpreted as any independent variable over a fixed timer period and y as any outcome variable.
+The data will be manually created where x can be interpreted as any independent variable over a fixed time period, and y is an outcome variable.
 ```r?example=roll_regress
 #Simulate data
 set.seed(29132867)